Christopher101112/bee-notified-mobile-app/README.md

 OVERVIEW

 Bee Notified is a cross-platform assistance app designed to help people with disabilities maintain employment.
-It is designed to allow PWDs (persons with disabilities) to message and share location and schedule data with their mentors.
+It is designed to allow PWDs to message and share location and schedule data with their mentors.
 The mentors receive alerts if the PWD does not make it to work on time (based on their location and schedule data), and the PWD receives reminders about upcoming schedule events.